mila-iqia/slurm-queue-time-pred/docs/0_Data.md

  </i>
 </p>
 <br>
-We note that without transformation, the distribution of the variable is unbalanced: there is a concentration of points between 0 and 0.25 (values ​​are multiplied by 10<sup>6</sup>), which corresponds to an interval from 0 to 69.4 hours. the majority of the jobs are found in this interval, with a few exceptions represented by the lower bands.
+We note that without transformation, the distribution of the variable is unbalanced: there is a concentration of points between 0 and 0.25 (values ​​are multiplied by 10<sup>6</sup>), which corresponds to an interval from 0 to 69.4 hours.
+The majority of jobs are found in this interval, with a few exceptions represented by the lower bands.
 <br><br>
 From this observation came the idea of ​​predicting the order of magnitude of the waiting time, instead of its exact value.
 This not only improves training by decreasing the prediction error for values ​​far from the majority in the untransformed distribution, but also makes more useful predictions.
 Indeed, for a SLURM user, it is more relevant to obtain an accurate estimate of the job’s queue time with a coarse granularity (in terms of hours or fractions of an hour) rather than get a rough estimate with fine granularity (in terms of seconds).
 <br><br>